j0057/sqltransmutate/README.md

   something you'd want to do every day.
 * Does not handle circular dependencies between tables (infinite loop will result).
 * Does not handle circular dependencies within tables (infinite loop will result).
-  Also, the way it resolves the circular dependencies inside tables could be called 'nuclear option'.
-  (Basically judicious use of ROLLBACK.)
 * Needs a primary key on every table.
 SQLAlchemy demands it.
 In my case, I have association tables for many-to-many relations.
 I had those defined with a unique index over the two foreign keys and had to change those to be a primary key instead.
 Not a really big deal to me, but YMMV.